If you have noticed, LED bulbs are all the rage suddenly.

 Which LED bulb should I buy?

-However, if you MUST get LEDs, I would recommend Phillips over Alva as I was quite disappointed with the Alva offering.
+However, if you MUST get LEDs, I would recommend Philips over Alva as I was quite disappointed with the Alva offering.

 I bought candle lights from them and this is the light that I got from them:

-The light that the Alva bulbs were casting was quite disappointing – even for use as spotlights (which I did not intend to use them as) – they look quite dirty.
+The light that the Alva bulbs were casting was quite disappointing - even for use as spotlights (which I did not intend to use them as) - they look not so nice.

 LED bulbs - though exciting - don’t offer the kind of light that I am looking for.
 Plus the super expensive price point puts me off.